thadius83/deepfacestudio/README.md

 ---

 ## License
-This repository is licensed under the **MIT License**.
+This repository is licensed under the **MIT License** - see [LICENSE](LICENSE) for more details.

-DeepFace itself also uses MIT, but it bundles models & detectors with their own licenses – review them for production deployments.
+DeepFace wraps some external face recognition models: VGG-Face, Facenet (both 128d and 512d), OpenFace, DeepFace, DeepID, ArcFace, Dlib, SFace, GhostFaceNet and Buffalo_L.
+Besides, age, gender and race/ethnicity models were trained on the backbone of VGG-Face with transfer learning.

+Similarly, DeepFace wraps many face detectors: OpenCv, Ssd, Dlib, MtCnn, Fast MtCnn, RetinaFace, MediaPipe, YuNet, Yolo and CenterFace.
+Finally, DeepFace is optionally using face anti spoofing to determine the given images are real or fake.

+License types will be inherited when you intend to utilize those models.
+Please check the license types of those models for production purposes.

 ---